danielvdende/gofoodgenerator/README.md

 ## Endpoints

 ### `GET /`
+Return the very basic HTML page that can be used to get a menu for a week

 ### `GET /food`
+Retrieve a generated menu (i.e. a dish per day of the week with some properties)

 ### `POST /food/:day`
+For a given day, POST the previously generated menu.
+Using this information, a new dish will be generated for only the day in question.

 ## How to run
 First build the docker image: